“GIVE BEAUTY BACK TO THE CHILDREN” - PEDIATRIC MAXILLOFACIAL SURGERY FUND

 The Russian Children’s Welfare Society has been involved in several medical assistance projects helping to properly equip hospitals, promote training of Russian doctors in the latest medical advancements, and treat children in need.

-Over eight years ago, RCWS launched “Give Beauty Back to the Children,” in partnership with Professor Vitaly Roginsky, Head of the Moscow Center for Maxillofacial Surgery (MCMS) and Lev Ambinder, Head of the Russian Aid Foundation (Rusfond).
+In 2010, RCWS launched “Give Beauty Back to the Children,” in partnership with Professor Vitaly Roginsky, Head of the Moscow Center for Maxillofacial Surgery (MCMS) and Lev Ambinder, Head of the Russian Aid Foundation (Rusfond).
 MCMS is one of the most innovative facilities in Russia providing treatment and rehabilitation for children with facial deformities.

 To learn more about Professor Roginsky and his remarkable medical career, please click here.